tanleekee/demo-terraform/README.md

 ```
 terraform apply
 ```
+Validate from AWS console, you should see ec2 and RDS have been created.

 Validate web page hosted on ec2 (HTTP) is accessible.
 You whould see a simple web page showing **Hello, World!**
 ```
 http://public_IP_address_of_ec2/index.html